 Secret Shopper Scam… Again

 scam blog image The secret shopper scam has been around for a long time but fraudsters are always adding new twists and tricks to scam victims out of their money.
-Recently we’ve seen the Walmart secret shopper check scam come up again.
+Recently, here in Fort Wayne and Huntington, we’ve seen the Walmart secret shopper check scam come up again.
 Take a few minutes to lean what the scam is, how it works, and what Walmart has to say about it.
 It could help protect your and your loved ones should they become a target of this type of scam.

 What is the Walmart Check Scam?